hcs571 | Graduate

-Define generally accepted accounting principles as related to health care organizations.
+- Define generally accepted accounting principles as related to health care organizations.

 Future Trends and Issues

-Describe trends in health care payer systems.
+- Describe trends in health care payer systems.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.